mmport80/JavascriptFinanceBook/manuscript/chapter07.md

 ~~~~~~~~
 const holdings = [
     {name:"IBM",     value:1000000},
     {name:"VW",      value:10000},
     {name:"Xiaomi",  value:5000000},
     {name:"Lenovo",  value:4000},
     {name:"Twitter", value:90000}
     ]
 ~~~~~~~~

-We can imagine that we have a holdings report of our portfolio's investments and a spreadsheet with our country information, and we want to join both sets of data so we can summarise our holdings by `country`.
+We can imagine that we have a holdings report of our portfolio's investments; a spreadsheet with our country information; and we want to join both sets of data so we can summarise our holdings by `country`.

 In essence, we would like to `map` each `holding` and for each `holding` object `find` the matching `name`, returning a `holding`-`country` object pairing.